oehf/ipf-docs/_pages/project-info.md

 If you are using previous versions of IPF and want to update:

+* IPF 5.0 is not backwards-compatible with IPF 4.x, primarily because it is now based on Jakarta EE 10.
+See [5.0 Update Instructions] for details.
 * IPF 4.8 introduce some changes that are mention in [4.8 Update Instructions].
 * IPF 4.4 has reimplemented IHE MLLP component.
 Read the [4.4 Update Instructions] for how to update from earlier versions
 * IPF 4.x is not backwards-compatible with IPF 3.x.
 However, there is most likely not much to be changed, and this is mostly due to the JDK and Camel upgrades.
 Read the [4.0 Update Instructions] for how to update from IPF 3.7.x
 * IPF 3.7.x comes with a few minor changes.
 Read the [3.7 Update Instructions] for how to update from IPF 3.6.x

-When doing a upgrade to newer IPF version, we recommend to sync minor versions of Spring-Boot and Apache camel within your application, with the versions used in the corresponding IPF release.
+When doing a upgrade to newer IPF version, we recommend to sync minor versions of Spring Boot and Apache camel within your application, with the versions used in the corresponding IPF release.
 Please see the dependency management of IPF releases to see which version you should consider.

 ## Issue Tracking